Bylaws concerning Leonard Medal, Nier Prize and Fellows:

 - Renominations require the same documentation as original nominations.
 For the Leonard Medal, renominations must be at least three years after the original nomination has expired.

-- If independent nominations of a candidate are received in the same year, the first received will be considered the nomination and the others will be treated as seconding letters.
+- If independent nominations of a candidate are received in the same year, the first received will be considered the nomination and the others will be treated as supporting letters.

 B. Committee procedures

-- The Chairman will review all nominations received and take such actions as may be necessary to complete the documentation of each candidate.
-He/She will acknowledge the receipt of any nominations or seconding letters that have been received other than through the Secretary of the Society and will so advise the Secretary.
-He/She will also consult with the Chairman of the Barringer Award Committee, to determine whether any candidates have been nominated for both awards.
-In such a case, the two chairmen shall remain in close communication throughout the selection process.
+- The Chair will review all nominations received and take such actions as may be necessary to complete the documentation of each candidate.
+He/She will acknowledge the receipt of any nominations or supporting letters that have been received other than through the Secretary of the Society and will so advise the Secretary.
+He/She will also consult with the Chair of the Barringer Award Committee, to determine whether any candidates have been nominated for both awards.
+In such a case, the two chairs shall remain in close communication throughout the selection process.